isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission/Selection Process.md

 <p>The school will invite all shortlisted applicants to attend a compulsory
 selection interview.
 The details of the Selection interview will be communicated via email.</p>
+<p>The school will inform <strong>all </strong>applicants on the outcomes
+between 17 August and 28 August 2026, including all unsuccessful applicants.</p>
 <p>The Selection interview includes:</p>
 <table style="minWidth: 25px">
 <colgroup>